kirillman200/vector_lab/README.md

 The production origin is `https://svgvectorlab.com`.
 Canonical URLs, social metadata, structured data, `robots.txt`, and `sitemap.xml` all use that origin.

 Cloudflare publishes only the `public/` directory.
 Repository metadata, tests, documentation, and Wrangler configuration stay outside the web root.
 The static `_headers` file sets browser protections, while `src/worker.mjs` adds a fresh script nonce and Content Security Policy to every HTML response so AdSense can run under Google's supported strict-CSP model.
+Vulnerability reporting details are published at `/.well-known/security.txt`; refresh its `Expires` field before it becomes stale.

 For Cloudflare Workers Builds, connect the GitHub repository once and use Git-integrated deployments.
 The included `wrangler.jsonc` points to the Worker and the `public/` asset directory, and disables public `workers.dev` and preview URLs so the custom domain remains the only production address.
 Future pushes deploy automatically; no local deploy command is required.